 - Cut a slit in center of the plate

 - Insert and secure paper fastener

 - Spin, spin, spin!

 We actually made these paper plate chameleon wheels last year, and the plates are still holding up really well!
 This is mainly because my older daughter has been hiding them from her little brother haha.

-If you read this Chameleon book or try this paper plate chameleon activity, please let us know!
-Leave a comment and don’t forget to tag @CHALKAcademy on Instagram and Facebook!
+If you read this Chameleon book or try this paper plate chameleon craft, please let us know. in the comments below.
 We love to see how other families do educational activities!

 If your kids had fun turning the chameleon in this craft, they’ll love our other spinning activities!